oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 - `/.well-known/csaf-aggregator/v2.1/aggregator.json` for a valid CSAF
   2.1 `aggregator.json`

-A CSAF 2.1 aggregator MUST only sync and list CSAF 2.1 publishers and providers.
+A CSAF 2.1 aggregator SHALL only sync and list CSAF 2.1 publishers and providers.

 #pagebreak(weak: true)
 = Safety, Security, and Data Protection Considerations
 <safety-security-and-data-protection-considerations>
-All safety, security, and data protection requirements relevant to the context in which CSAF documents are used MUST be translated into, and consistently enforced through, CSAF implementations and processes.
+All safety, security, and data protection requirements relevant to the context in which CSAF documents are used SHALL be translated into, and consistently enforced through, CSAF implementations and processes.

 CSAF documents are based on JSON, thus the security considerations of